How, and How Not, to Stand Up for Yourself

 - Consider where the other person is coming from.
 What do you think their thoughts and feelings might be?
 Could you begin simply by asking them?—or, before you respond, take into account what at least you imagine might be going on with them?

-- Think of how you can, non-attackingly, best clarify your perspective to them—that is, in a way that’s neither self-righteous (i.e., expounding on the superiority of your position) nor overly defensive (i.e., strenuously seeking to discredit or reject their unfavorable impression of you).
+- Think of how you can, without attacking, best clarify your perspective—that is, in a way that’s neither self-righteous (i.e., expounding on the superiority of your position) nor overly defensive (i.e., strenuously seeking to discredit or reject their unfavorable impression of you).

-- Assure yourself that—without your consent—no one has the authority to invalidate you.
+- Assure yourself that, without your consent, no one has the authority to invalidate you.
 That, unless you’ve been in flagrant denial about the facts of the situation, the prerogative to judge the validity of your thoughts and feelings belongs to you alone.
-And that you hardly need take up arms against someone else’s viewpoint.
+And that you hardly need to take up arms against someone else’s viewpoint.

 Once you’ve learned how to mindfully stand up for yourself, you’ll find that you’ve greatly increased the odds that whatever you have to say will be better understood—and given more weight—than may ever have been the case previously.